Gbkng/elf-link-exploration/README.md

 # About

 An exploration of the possibilities to link ELF format in various ways.
-Notably, explore following possibilities :
+Notably, explore following questions :

-- How to embed a static library in a dynamic library ?
+- Is it possible to embed a static library into a dynamic library ?
+(Yes)
 - Is it possible to create a static library from a dynamic library ?
+(Not really)
+- Is it possible to create a static library from a dynamic library ?
+(Yes)
-- How to compile an executable with both static and dynamic libraries ?
+- Is it possible to link an executable against both static and dynamic libraries ?
+(Yes)
 - What is the impact of various linkers ?
+(TODO)

 # Ref